MarioCarreonDavila/Robotic-Tic-Tac-Toe-ESP32/README.md

 - SolidWorks design.
 - Webcam used for vision.
 - 3 DC motors with quadrature encoders.
-- Homemade PCB and designed in EasyEDA.
+- Homemade PCB designed in EasyEDA.
 - PID based motor control.
 - Automated collection and placement using electromagnet.
 - Positioning based on angular movement (degrees to pulses).